WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 ;
 ```

-* Update start_station_id by unique start_lat & lng of the most rides
+* Update the start_lat & lng of the same start_station_id by the start_lat & lng of the most rides
 ```sql
 -- transaction